Morgan–Manning House

 Mrs. Manning bequeathed her home to her community.
 A group of local citizens formed the Western Monroe Historical Society to restore and care for the house, which had become a local landmark.
 The damage from the fire has been repaired and the house is furnished to reflect the lifestyle of a wealthy canal town resident during the second half of the 19th century, through the first quarter of the 20th century.
 The Society's collection includes many portraits of locally prominent 19th-century residents and furnishings from local families.

 It was listed on the National Register of Historic Places in 1991.
 It is designated as a Point of Interest on the Erie Canalway National Heritage Corridor by the National Park Service.

+On the evening of Tuesday, January 14, 2025 at approximately 6:45 PM, members of the buildings board arrived for their monthly meeting, upon entering the residence, smoke was discovered coming from the basement.
+The small basement fire spread quickly due to the Victorian structural components.
+Fire crews responded from the Brockport Volunteer Fire Department, as well as 4 alarms of mutual aide from neighboring departments.
+The structure was left with significant damage, including a partial collapse of the second floor, and the pool room and a small bedroom collapsed on the first floor.
+Several rooms were left with water and smoke damage.
+The building was secured, and is set to have the roof shrink wrapped to prevent weather damage while awaiting assessment for possible repairs.
+Board members say they are looking into rebuilding.